Phyllanthus emblica

-Phyllanthus emblica, also known as emblic, emblic myrobalan, myrobalan, nelikai, Indian gooseberry, Malacca tree, amloki or amla, is a deciduous tree of the family Phyllanthaceae.
+Phyllanthus emblica, commonly known as emblic, Indian gooseberry, amalaki, amloki, or amla, is a deciduous tree of the family Phyllanthaceae.
 Its native range is tropical and southern Asia.

 Description

 The tree is small to medium in size, reaching 1-8 m in height.
 The bark is mottled.
 The branchlets are finely pubescent (not glabrous), 10–20 cm long, usually deciduous.
+March–April is the main blooming season.
+Grafted trees begin flowering in 3–4 years, while seed-grown trees may take 7–10 years.
 The leaves are simple, subsessile and closely set along branchlets, light green, resembling pinnate leaves.
 The flowers are greenish–yellow.
 The fruit is nearly spherical, light greenish–yellow, quite smooth and hard on appearance, with six vertical stripes or furrows.
 The fruit is up to 26 mm in diameter, and, while the fruit of wild plants weigh approximately 5.5 g, cultivated fruits average 28.4 g to 56 g.